Recovery FAQs

 The property will be valued as at 26 January 2023, being the day before the first of the 2023 extreme weather events that impacted Tāmaki Makaurau.
 This means the valuation will not take into account the damage caused to your property by the storms.

-More information is available on our explainer.
+More information is available on our Category 3 explainer article.

 What happens if I’m not happy with the market valuation?